NadavRosenberg/Malicious-Compiler/README-INSTALL.md

 java -cp C:\malicious-compiler\src HelloWorld
 ```

-This time you will see the same program running, but with our injection in the logs
+This time you will see the same program running but with different logs.

 ![hello_world_dirty_logs](./screenshots/hello_world_dirty_logs.png)

 ## Now what?

 So far we saw the implication of using our dirty compiler, but what if a user chooses to use the clean compiler?
 We assume that the paths in the user machine are already set to our dirty-compiler and he now wants to compile the clean compiler.
 Using this command you will get this [CleanCompiler.java](src/CleanCompiler.java) which looks pretty straightforward with our dirty-compiler abilities:

 Run this: